LEARN MORE ABOUT THE FRIENDS!

 - $1,000 = Computer, Printer, or other Electronic Devices

 Members receive invitations to special events, as well as the newsletter Friend to Friend.
+Check out our current issue here.
 If you would like to join the Friends, please call the library at 610.965.9284 or visit the library and request a brochure containing an application for membership.
-You can also click here to link to a page that has a membership application for you to print, fill in, and bring or mail to the library.

 WORDS ON WHEELS